 1. All foods and beverages sold on school grounds to students, outside of reimbursable meals, are considered "competitive foods."
-Competitive foods include items sold a la carte in the cafeteria, from vending machines, school stores, and for in-school fundraisers.
+Competitive foods include items sold a la carte in the cafeteria.

 - 2. All competitive foods will meet the USDA Smart Snacks in School (Smart Snacks) nutrition standards and any applicable state nutrition standards, at a minimum.
 Smart Snacks aim to improve student health and well-being, increase consumption of healthful foods during the school day, and create an environment that reinforces the development of healthy eating habits. - 3.
 Before and Aftercare (child care) programs must also comply with the school district's nutrition standards unless they are reimbursable under USDA school meals program, in which case they must comply with all applicable USDA standards.